surmon-china/vue-codemirror/README.md

 # Events

 To make it easier to handle events, the component converts some codemirror built-in native events into a single vue component event, where you can listen for events from both the component itself and from codemirror.
-If you need to listen for more and more complex events, you can pass in the event names (Array) you need for the global `Vue.use(, { events: [] })` and the component parameters `:events`, respectively, or by the `this.codemirror.on(evennt, hanger)` method of the codemirror instance.
+If you need to listen for more and more complex events, you can pass in the event names (Array) you need for the global `Vue.use(, { events: [] })` and the component parameters `:events`, respectively, or by the `this.codemirror.on(event, hanger)` method of the codemirror instance.
 Here's a list of events:

 **codemirror events list:**
 - scroll